-Having suffered serious injury in a rear-end car accident, you are likely experiencing an overwhelming combination of physical pain, emotional trauma, and worry about your financial future.
-Our seasoned rear-end car accident attorneys, with their excellent credentials and history of successful outcomes, will reassure you and help you keep things in perspective.
+Having suffered a serious injury in a rear-end car accident, you are likely experiencing an overwhelming combination of physical pain, emotional trauma, and worry about your financial future.
+Our seasoned rear-end car accident attorneys, with their excellent credentials and history of successful outcomes for clients in Nassau County, will reassure you and help you keep things in perspective.

 Injuries Suffered in Rear-End Collisions Cover a Broad Range